 Can I switch energy supplier if I owe money in the UK?

-• Understand the rules for credit meters vs prepayment meters
+• Understand the rules for credit meters vs prepayment meters in 2026

 Home energy only.
 Switching timescales vary.
 If you’re worried about repayment, contact your supplier—support is available.